LycaonIndustries/Dionysus/README.md

 - Watch History: Track what you've seen.
 - Ratings: Allow users to rate movies and shows.
 - Reviews: Enable users to write reviews.
-- Social Features: Friends, recommendations, etc.
+- Social Features: Friends, etc.
 - Personalized Recommendations: Use algorithms to suggest movies/shows.
 - Group Watchlists: Share lists with others.
 - Integrations: Connect with other services like TMDb.